nstavr04/E-commerce-Jewelry-Website/README.md

 ### Account features:
 Users can sign up to create an account in order to add items to their cart and place an order.
 They can sign up by using the Account page and entering their information.
 That information is saved in our database.
 The user information gets validated, such as a unique valid email address, confirm password, etc. Also, their password is encrypted in our database using md5 encyprion.
 Users can log in to their account by using the Account page too, by inserting their email and password they signed up with.
 In case they forget their password they can reset it.
-The system will send an email for the reset process
+The system will send an email for the reset process.

 The administrator logs into her page to edit/add/delete products by the account page when she logs in with her unique administrator email and password.